 Support groups provide a safe place to share thoughts, feelings, and experiences as participants move toward healing.

-- 6-Week "Bits of Hope" Family Grief Support Group for youth ages kindergarten through high school seniors and their caregivers
+- "Bits of Hope" Family Grief Support Group for youth ages kindergarten through high school seniors and their caregivers

 - Monthly Survivors of Suicide Loss Support Group for adults, teens and children (ages kindergarten and up)